Hierarchical Sparse Circuit Extraction from Billion-Parameter Language Models through Scalable Attribution Graph Decomposition: Results

 \subsection{Natural Language Benchmark Results}

 Table~\ref{tab:natural} presents circuit discovery results on natural language understanding tasks.

 Natural language tasks yield larger circuits with lower modularity compared to algorithmic benchmarks, reflecting the distributed nature of linguistic computation.
-Factual recall circuits demonstrate the highest modularity, suggesting that knowledge retrieval follows more localized patterns than general reasoning tasks.
+Factual recall circuits demonstrate the highest modularity (0.69--0.78), consistent with evidence that factual associations are stored in localized model components \cite{meng2022locating}, suggesting knowledge retrieval follows more spatially concentrated patterns than general reasoning tasks.

 The relationship between circuit size and behavioral preservation follows predictable patterns across task types as illustrated in Figure~\ref{fig:preservation}.
 Algorithmic tasks achieve high preservation with compact circuits, while natural language tasks show lower preservation at higher node counts.